-4.3 IPOs
+4.3 IPOs and Incentives to Join the Benchmark

 Suppose y is now a standalone firm, which is held privately by conventional investors and is considering an IPO.
 We demonstrate that y's incentive to go public depends on whether it will be included in the benchmark.